vuestorefront/magento2/docs/guide/composables/use-store.md

 `storeGetter` object contains following methods:

 * `getItems` - returns list of available stores.
-* `isSelected` - returns if the selected store is equal to the config store.
+* `getSelected` - returns if the selected store is equal to the config store.

 ## Example